LyraPhase/uncommon-build/README.md

 What Does It Do? 🙋
 -------------------

-This short GNU `Makefile` code snippet creates a shell hook that runs each time you run `make`.
+This short GNU `Makefile` code snippet creates a target + recipe, `stylish` to install via `make stylish`.
 It's recommended to use the dot `.` prefix for `.uncommon-build-init.mk`, so the installation is as unobtrusive and tucked away as possible.
 This also allows for an elegant one-liner in your main `Makefile`: `include .uncommon-build-init.mk`

-The shell hook checks for existence of `.uncommon-build`, and installs it if not found.
+The recipe checks for existence of `.uncommon-build`, and installs it if not found.

-If `.uncommon-build` is found, `.gitmodules` definition.
+If `.uncommon-build` is found, the `.gitmodules` definition is updated.
 If the `.uncommon-build` directory is missing the submodule will be added for you, and will be automatically committed.